Mik3y-F/clipboard-assessment/Ticket_Breakdown.md

 - The facility-agent relationship seems to be a 1-Many relationship.
 This is inferred from the schema provided otherwise an extra **Agents_Facilities** table would have been provided as part of the schema
 - The Custom Agent id feature is a required feature by all the facilities we are currently serving
 - A new Agent profile is created everytime an Agent stops working with one facility and starts working with another facility under us.
+- The functions are some Remote Procedure Calls called on the client (TRPc)

 ### Ticket 1: Implementing Custom IDs in the Agent Table

-*Description*: Add an extra `custom_facility_id` field to the agent table.
+*Description*: Modify the existing agent table in the database to include a new optional `custom_facility_id` field.

 *Acceptance Criteria*:

-- An agent can now have a unique custom ID - this ID relating to the one facility they work with.
-- Custom IDs can be retrieved when querying the agent details from the facility's perspective.
+- Agent table now contains a nullable `custom_facility_id` field.
+- No existing functionality is disrupted.

-*Time/Effort Estimates*: This will take about two days.
-One day for implementing the changes and one day for testing.
+*Time/Effort Estimates*: One day for implementing the changes and half a day for testing.

 *Implementation Details*:

 - Modify the Agent table to include a **`custom_facility_id`** field.
 This field will be nullable as it's optional.
 - Ensure that the agent's custom ID can be set when creating or updating the agent record for a facility.
-- Update the getShiftsByFacility function to include the custom_id in the metadata about the agent.
+- Update all relevant database queries and functions to account for the new field. ie. `getShiftsByFacility`

 ### Ticket 2: Adjusting the Reporting Feature to Include Custom IDs

 *Description*: Modify the existing `generateReport` function to include custom IDs in the output PDF instead of the internal database IDs.
+And support generatingReport for an agent by passing a `custom_facility_id`

 *Acceptance Criteria*: